cantikapf/IR-study-companion/_chapters/050-wto-and-trade-diplomacy/050-pillars-wto.md

 title: 'The 3 Pillars of the WTO: How Law, Economics, and Politics Shaped Global Trade'
 slug: pillars-wto
 abstract: This chapter provides an overview of the legal, economic, and political foundations of the World Trade Organization (WTO) and explores the challenges it currently faces in these areas.
+simple_summary: "Think of this chapter like the rules of a playground.
+Without rules, kids might fight or take each other's toys.
+In the world, countries need rules (called International Law) so they know how to trade, travel, and solve arguments without going to war!"
 ---

 ## Introduction

-The purpose of this content is to provide an overview of the legal, economic, and political foundations that led to the creation of the World Trade Organization (WTO).
+The purpose of this content is to provide an overview of the legal, economic, and political foundations that led to the creation of the World **Trade** Organization (**WTO**).
 It will analyze these foundations, explore the challenges currently facing the WTO, and connect the historical themes to the present day.

 Three major developments were required before a multilateral trading order could be created:

 1. The emergence of the idea of national sovereignty
-2. The notion that countries can gain from freer trade
+2. The notion that **countries** can gain from freer trade
-3. The resolution of the paradox of power dynamics between nations
+3. The resolution of the paradox of **power** dynamics between nations

 The analysis will proceed in three steps: